Shape the Regional Growth Strategy

 Community Building

-about 2 years agoShare on Facebook Share on Twitter Share on Linkedin Email this linkCLOSED: This discussion has concluded.It is expected that 90% of the regional growth will be within the Regional Growth Boundaries.
+over 3 years agoShare Community Building on Facebook Share Community Building on Twitter Share Community Building on Linkedin Email Community Building linkCLOSED: This discussion has concluded.It is expected that 90% of the regional growth will be within the Regional Growth Boundaries.
 Encouraging the development of communities where all residents live within a short distance to a good school, reliable transit, a place to buy fresh food, and outdoor greenspace is important for the efficient use of infrastructure and supporting environmental sustainability.
 Another important component for building healthy communities is maintaining a diverse range of housing so that all residents, no matter age, income or ability, will be able to have a place to call home.

 RGS Goal